jsacco1/utils/guideseq.md

 #Guide-seq python2.7 setup and analysis

 ## Materials
   1. Demultiplexed fastq.gz files.
-Each sample should have R1, R2, I1, and I2 (reads 1 and 2, and indices 1 and 2).
+Each sample should have R1, R2, I1, and I2 (reads 1 and 2, and index files 1 and 2).

+  2. Human reference genome (hg19.fa)

 ## Environment setup
   1. Create python2.7 env